Adolescence: a time of change

 The teenage years should be a time of newfound independence and confident exploration: yet for many adolescents, the experience of growing up is a confusing phase of isolation, worry and fear.
 The 2015 Australian Child and Adolescent Survey of Mental Health and Wellbeing reports that 1 in 10 adolescents have experienced mental health issues in the past year, whilst 1 in 13 children aged 12 to 17 have seriously contemplated suicide.
 Of all the Australian kids who reported mental health concerns last year, less than 5% had received appropriate therapeutic support.

 These figures are deeply concerning.
 Yet there is a strong evidence base that early intervention counselling during adolescence can support and enhance mental wellbeing, self-esteem and social resilience.
 Teaching teenagers coping strategies (such as behavioural change and mindfulness techniques) equips them with a skillset strong enough to withstand a lifetime of personal challenges.
-Life Supports specialist adolescent counselling can help ensure that your teenager’s journey to adulthood is a safe, respectful and rewarding experience.
+Life Supports specialist teen counselling can help ensure that your teenager’s journey to adulthood is a safe, respectful and rewarding experience.

 Risk-taking: an important phase of growing up